yuejiaointel/oneDAL/docs/source/get-started/prerequisites.rst

 prebuilt |short_name| libraries can be found in the :file:`<install_dir>/dal/<version>/redist` directory.

-The dependencies needed to build examples with SYCL extensions:
+The following dependencies are required in order to build the |short_name| examples with SYCL extensions:

 - |dpcpp_comp|_ 2021.1 release or later (for support)
 - OpenCL™ runtime 1.2 or later (to run the SYCL runtime)